CP1404/Practicals/prac_10/README.md

 # Flask Web Framework

-Until now, we have made only one type of project, "Pure Python", and we always interacted via PyCharm with the console - or using a GUI we made with Kivy.
+Until now, we have made only one type of project, "Pure Python", and we always interacted via PyCharm with the console or using a GUI we made with Kivy.
 A very common way to deliver software these days is via a Web browser.
 Some programming languages are designed for the Web - like JavaScript for the browser and PHP for Web servers, but we can also use Python... if we use it via a "Web Framework".

-There are a number of great frameworks, like Django, Web2Py and Pyramid, but today we will use **Flask**.
+There are a number of great frameworks, like Django, Web2Py and Pyramid, Today we will use **Flask**.
 (You may be interested to know that [WakaTime](https://wakatime.com) is written in Python and uses Flask.)

-Flask docs are at: <http://flask.pocoo.org/docs> and Flask is also covered in the textbook in **Appendix E**.
+Flask docs are at: <http://flask.pocoo.org/docs>.

-In PyCharm, create a new project and choose Flask.
-(Note that you need the Professional edition, not the Community edition to see this screen when making a new project.)
-If this is the first time you've done this, PyCharm should install the Flask package and other dependencies like Jinja for templating.
+In PyCharm, create a new project, choosing Flask.
+Note that you need the Professional edition, not the Community edition to see this screen when making a new project.

+If this is the first time you've done this, PyCharm should install the Flask package and other dependencies, like Jinja for templating.

 ![New Flask Project window](../images/10image4.png)

-The default project comes with a folder structure and a simple "hello world" example:
+The default project comes with a folder structure and a simple "hello world" example like:

 ```python
 from flask import Flask